clux/flight-stream/README.md

 ```

 ## Configuration
-Set your location, and optionally, some of these:
+For the `config` object, the only thing you need to set is your location.
+But additionally you can set:

-- `irc` if using the irc-stream example
+- `irc` if using the irc-stream example - then see the .flightstream.json file
 - `aircraft` if want to filter by a single aircraft using [ICAO codes](http://en.wikipedia.org/wiki/ICAO_aircraft_type_designator)
 - `maxDistance` the size of the bounding box to search for planes in meters
 - `maxAltitude` of a plane in feet